top of page

 Check for understanding.

-Check in with a student with hearing loss to ensure understanding.
-Since students will generally answer "yes" when asked if they understood something, use other methods to assess comprehension, such as:
+Since students often respond with “yes” when asked if they understand, try using alternative methods to assess comprehension, such as:

-• Utilize a subtle gesture to signal to their teacher that they did not understand something during a class lecture.
+• Establishing a subtle gesture the student can use to indicate when they don’t understand something during a lesson

 Free poster of 9 classroom accommodations for children with hearing loss